-20 Must Read Winter Books for Kids
+20 Excellent Winter Books for Kids of All Ages

 This post contains affiliate links.

-Winter Picture Books for Kids of All Ages
+Winter Books for Kids of All Ages

-We use North Country Night to inspire lessons about animal tracks and signs or how animals cope with the cold.
+We use North Country Night to inspire lessons about animal tracks and signs, or how animals cope with the cold.

 Who doesn’t love Owl Moon?
 Here’s a peek into a kindergarten lesson about owls we did using this book as our inspiration.